kubeflow/community/proposals/897-experiment-tracking/README.md

    Mitigation: ship a supported install path with documented storage, auth, and upgrade guidance.
 1. **Ingress identity normalization complexity**: The supported design depends on trusted ingress validating JWTs and translating them into `kubeflow-userid` and `kubeflow-groups` without allowing header spoofing.
-   Mitigation: publish a supported ingress pattern with `RequestAuthentication`, require MLflow to be reachable only through that path, and explicitly document that the proxy must overwrite or strip client-supplied identity headers.
+   Mitigation: publish a supported ingress pattern for a trusted gateway or proxy layer, require MLflow to be reachable only through that path, and explicitly document that the proxy must overwrite or strip client-supplied identity headers.
 1. **Embedded UI limitations and maintainability**: Iframe embedding is a practical initial path, but it loads the full MLflow shell and may let users navigate to unrelated MLflow pages from within Kubeflow, which is less cohesive than a deeper upstream integration model.